rancher/elemental-docs/docs/partials/_elemental-operator-install.md

 * **Staging:** refers to the latest tagged release from Github.
 This is documented in the [Next](next/quickstart-ui) pages.

-* Development - refers to the 'tip of HEAD' from Github.
+* **Development:** refers to the 'tip of HEAD' from Github.
 This is the ongoing development version and changes constantly.

 <Tabs>
 <TabItem value="stagingOperator" label="Staging version (x86-64, ARM64 (Raspberry Pi 4))" default>